terralid/metadata/includes/metadata_blocks.md

 **Provided by:** data provider
 **Obligation:** recommended
 **Occurrences:** 0–n
-**Definition:** The reference where the relative date or period name is defined.
+**Definition:** The reference defining the relative date or period.

 <!-- insert here container for relation by hand in the respective document -->